hitokiri-mata/katacoda-courses/kubernetes-puzzlers/puzzler-hpa/step6-answer.md

   targetCPUUtilizationPercentage: 40
 ```

-Edit your corrections and re-apply.
-Which to see if the scaling kicks in.
+Edit your corrections and re-apply and see if the scaling kicks in.